 Synchronize with WWV

-If your device does not have Location Services available (e.g., you’ve carried your iPhone out of its service area or your iPod touch is connected to the Internet via an unregistered WiFi router), you have the option of manually entering a grid square location that the program uses for distance and beam heading calculations.
+If your device does not have Location Services available (e.g., you’ve carried your iPhone out of its service area or you’ve taken your iPad with you to the hinterland), you have the option of manually entering a grid square location that the app uses for distance and beam heading calculations.
 As you spin the grid square dials, the latitude and longitude are displayed, in case those measures are more convenient for you.

 Automatic or Manual Location